Grapple 5e (Updated for the 2024 Rules)

 Any Strength-based class will make a decent grappler but if you want to center your build around this special action, take a look at the options below:

-• The Battle Master fighter can be particularly effective at grappling as it provides maneuvers like Trip Attack which can be used in conjunction with grapple.
+• The Battle Master Fighter can be particularly effective at grappling as it provides maneuvers like Trip Attack which can be used in conjunction with grapple.

 Best Feats for Grapple Builds